jmwind/jmwind.dev/src/content/blog/layerinitis.md

 I've seen so many teams that replace prototypes with roadmaps.
 Then they stop building to learn.
 And now they have roadmaps with no substance.
 It's a vicious circle.

 There's another big side effect of using prototypes as a way to dampen layerinitis.
 Often the prototype team end of digging into platform / infra level areas that are often owned by small teams.
-Those teams really appreciate having more people learn about their areas...
+Those teams really appreciate having more people learn about their areas.

-...over time I've seen a healthy growth of morale and committers across different layers just by encouraging more cross-layer prototype at the start of large projects.
+Over time I've seen a healthy growth of morale and committers across different layers just by encouraging more cross-layer prototype at the start of large projects.
 And that builds more long term resiliency of knowledge across your teams.

 Once you have a few good cultural habits, the next change that helps is a process one.
 Ensure you have enough flexibility in your roadmaps to put people from across different layers of your stack onto the projects that need them...

-...this may sound trivial, but every company has an army of people managing crazy gantt charts that will explode when re-jiggle people.
+This may sound trivial, but every company has an army of people managing crazy gantt charts that will explode when re-jiggle people.
 These charts are intimidating, and more so are the people garding them with their life.
 But do it anyway.
 Because that Gantt chart is a lie anyway.
 If the code isn't put in the right spot you're not just messing up a perfect plan, but more importantly you're not going to build what's needed and mortgaging your future.

 ![3_1477399291928866816](/images/layerinitis/gantt.png)